bitknob/module-quick-hr/README.md

 - **Status Tracking**: Pending, approved, rejected, cancelled, expired
 - **Priority Levels**: Low, normal, high, urgent
 - **Comments & Rejection Reasons**: Full communication support

+### Super Admin Capabilities in Approval System

+Super Admins have unrestricted access to the approval system:

+- **View All Approvals**: Can view all approval requests across all companies (no company restriction)
+- **View Pending Approvals**: Can see all pending approvals system-wide, not just those assigned to them
+- **Approve Any Request**: Can approve any pending approval request, even if not assigned as approver (bypasses authorization check)
+- **Reject Any Request**: Can reject any pending approval request, even if not assigned as approver (bypasses authorization check)
+- **Cancel Any Request**: Can cancel any pending approval request, regardless of who created it (bypasses requester restriction)
+- **No Employee Context Required**: Super Admins can perform all approval actions without requiring an employee record

 ## Request Logging